samueltuoyo15/Dokugen/README.md

 ## What's New

-### 🆕 Python Support (Now Available!)
+### Python Support (Now Available!)
 Dokugen is now available on PyPI!
-You can install it directly with `pip` or `uv` — no Node.js required.
+You can install it directly with `pip` or `uv`, no Node.js required.
 The Python client is fully featured and production-ready.

 ```bash
 uv tool install dokugen